Franco-Prussian War: Analysis

 Although Austria-Hungary and Denmark had both wished to avenge their recent military defeats against Prussia, they chose not to intervene in the war due to a lack of confidence in the French.
 These countries did not have a documented alliance with France, and they were too late to start a war.
 After the rapid and stunning victories of Prussia, they preferred to abandon any plans to intervene in the war altogether.
 Napoleon III also failed to cultivate alliances with the Russian Empire and the United Kingdom, partially due to the diplomatic efforts of the Prussian chancellor Otto von Bismarck.
 Bismarck had bought Tsar Alexander II's complicity by promising to help restore his naval access to the Black Sea and Mediterranean (cut off by the treaties ending the Crimean War), other powers were less biddable.
 "Seizing upon the distraction of the Franco-Prussian War, Russia in November 1870 had begun rebuilding its naval bases in the Black Sea, a clear violation of the treaty that had ended the Crimean War fourteen years earlier".
 After the peace of Frankfurt in 1871, a rapprochement between France and Russia was born.
 "Instead of forging ties with Russia in the east and further crippling France in the west, Bismarck's miscalculation had opened the door to future relations between Paris and St. Petersburg.
 The culmination of this new relationship will finally be the Franco-Russian Alliance of 1894; an alliance that explicitly refers to the perceived threat of Germany and its military response".

-The United Kingdom saw nothing wrong with the strengthening of Prussia on the European continent, viewing France as its traditional rival in international affairs.
-Lord Palmerston, the head of the British cabinet in 1865, wrote: "The current Prussia is too weak to be honest and independent in its actions.
+Britain did not oppose Prussia's strengthened position in Europe as it viewed France as its traditional rival in international affairs.
+The British statesman Lord Palmerston wrote in 1865: "The current Prussia is too weak to be honest and independent in its actions.
 And, taking into account the interests of the future, it is highly desirable for Germany as a whole became strong, so she was able to keep the ambitious and warlike nation, France, and Russia, which compress it from the West and the East".
-English historians criticize the then British policy, pointing out that Palmerston misunderstood Bismarck's policy due to his adherence to outdated ideas.
-Over time, Britain began to understand that the military defeat of France meant a radical change in the European balance of power.
-In the future, the development of historical events is characterized by a gradual increase in Anglo-German contradictions.
-"The colonial quarrels, naval rivalry and disagreement over the European balance of power which drove Britain and Germany apart, were in effect the strategical and geopolitical manifestations of the relative shift in the economic power of these two countries between 1860 and 1914".
+The English historian William Baring Pemberton argued that Palmerston misunderstood Bismarck's policies and intentions due to his adherence to outdated ideas.
+Over time, the British government began to understand that France's defeat had led to a radical change in the European balance of power.
+The period following the war was marked by a decline in Anglo-German relations as the German Empire embarked on a process of colonial and naval expansion, which was received negatively in Britain.
+The English historian Paul Kennedy argued that the "colonial quarrels, naval rivalry and disagreement over the European balance of power which drove Britain and Germany apart, were in effect the strategical and geopolitical manifestations of the relative shift in the economic power of these two countries between 1860 and 1914".